 Cut two rectangles of fabric measuring 9-inch wide by 10-inch long.
 The finished size of my drawstring bag is approx. 7″ W x 8″ H.

-Hem the top of each fabric piece (the width) by folding over about 3/8″ and stitch.
+Hem the top of each fabric piece (the width) – fold over only once, about 3/8″, and stitch.

 Take the raw edge along the length of the bag and fold it up towards the wrong side of the fabric about 1/2”.